 As part of the funding debates, the "National Committee" mapping program was discarded, and the IGY effort was defined as a 4-year project (DF I, 55-56, for initial establishment of coastal bases in the Ross Sea area, DF II for construction of the remaining stations and scientific data collection starting July 1957, DF III for continuation through the end of IGY, and DF IV for final closeout and departure at the end of the 1958-59 austral summer.
 Admiral Byrd had favored development of permanent US bases on the ice, but this was not part of the plan.
 Instead the short-term design for all of the US IGY stations included the prefabricated temporary T-5 structures specifically designed for the IGY program, and the ubiquitous Jamesway structures which were available in quantity from Korean war surplus...

-The Little America V (LA5) station (above right, by Jim Waldron) was planned to support tractor trains that would carry construction materials for Byrd Station.
-At left is one of these (more information) Also there was to be a runway for wheeled aircraft to carry cargo to build Pole.
+The Little America V (LA5 or LAV) station (above right, by Jim Waldron) was planned to support tractor trains that would carry construction materials for Byrd Station.
+At left is the first of these--it set out from LAV on 4 December 1956 and reached the empty site of Byrd Station on the 26th (more information) Also there was to be a runway for wheeled aircraft to carry cargo to build Pole.
 This plan was based on experience, since Byrd's 4 previous expeditions had spent time there, and few Americans had any experience in the McMurdo Sound area.
 However...an exploratory cruise by the Navy icebreaker Atka during 1954-55 confirmed that the Bay of Whales, the "site" of the previous Little America bases, no longer existed as a usable base site.
 Kainan Bay (another transitory feature on the coast of the Ross Ice Shelf) 30 miles west of the Bay of Whales, was selected for the LA5 site.
 Since it then became questionable whether a good runway for wheeled aircraft could be built there in one season, the decision was made to build the air support base at McMurdo, after consultation with the British revealed that the sea ice would probably do for a runway.

 In November 1955 the Deep Freeze I ships departed Norfolk, VA for the Ross Sea (via ChCh of course).
 They arrived at McM and LA5 in December, and the first direct aircraft flights from NZ to the ice happened on 12/20.
 At this point in December the ice edge was 40 miles north of McM so the tractor trains to unload the first ships there had a long trip.
 Although the ice was weakening fast (and would soon prove no match for the more powerful icebreaker Glacier, at some point the order was given that the base construction would be at Cape Evans rather than at the already-established encampment site at Hut Point.
 So...0n 6 January, EO3 Richard Williams got assigned to drive a 30-ton LGP D8 from the ice edge to Cape Evans (NOT McM).
 He and it disappeared into a crevasse never to be found.
 Hence Willy Field; actually the name "Williams Air Operating Facility" was initially given to the entire Ross Island base including the land portion at Hut Point.
 The initial McM tent camp was set up on Hut Point near Scott's hut, but shortly thereafter the streets of the place began to take shape.
 The large Seabee construction crew continued work through the winter...at right is a view of one of the main streets of "town" in September 1956 (more information).